Table of Contents_

 A handful of telltale signs point to an AC Freon leak.
 If one or more of the signs below are happening, call a service company to come to look at your air conditioning unit.
 This is likely one of the reasons your A/C hiss.

 The best way to ensure your unit is free of coolant leaks is to have routine maintenance inspections.
 Having an air conditioning repair company look at your unit catches issues before they become dangerous.
+Or, if the unit is rust-resistant like the one in our Portacool PACCYC06 review, you can avoid those erosion holes developing that way.

 Another prevention measure is always to make sure you have the proper refrigerant levels.
 Having refrigerant levels that are too high or too low is dangerous and can damage your unit.
 So whenever an HVAC professional is looking at your unit, be sure to have them check the level to ensure it’s right where it should be.